alxvgt/qatracker/README.md

 ### Getting started
 For a first usage se recommend you those steps :
 1. Install QA tools : `php qatracker.phar install -n`
-2. Adapt the configuration to your project (paths, etc.) : `nano .qatracker/config.yaml`
+2. (option) Create or adapt the configuration to your project (paths, etc.) : `nano .qatracker/config.yaml`
 1. Analyze, track then report your project : `php qatracker.phar history --step=XXX`
-   - XXX is the number of days between each anlysis based on your git history.
+   - XXX is the number of days between each analysis based on your git history.
 It should be high (180+) if your project is old, low (7+) if your project is new.

 ## Configuration `config.yaml`